dawei-wang/event-notifications/en-cli.md

    * Flag: `[--time TIME]`
 * The spec version value.Default value to be used is 1.0
    * Flag: `[--ce-specversion CE-SPECVERSION]`
-* PThe Device data information to send data in case of Registered Devices/ Usersids/ Platforms.
+* The Device data information to send data in case of Registered Devices/ Usersids/ Platforms.
    * Flag: `[--ce-ibmenpushto CE-IBMENPUSHTO]`
 * FCM message body to send notification to FCM devices.
    * Flag: `[--ce-ibmenfcmbody CE-IBMENFCMBODY]`
 * Chrome message body to send notification to FCM devices.
    * Flag: `[--ce-ibmenchromebody CE-IBMENCHROMEBODY]`
+* Safari message body to send notification to Safari devices.
+   * Flag: `[--ce-ibmensafaribody CE-IBMENSAFARIBODY]`
 * Firefox message body to send notification to FCM devices.
    * Flag: `[--ce-ibmenfirefoxbody CE-IBMENFIREFOXBODY]`
 * The Custom APNS headers information can be set using this option.